 Chocolate Coconut Macaroons

-This chocolate coconut macaroons recipe features sweet coconut balls dipped in dark chocolate.
+This chocolate coconut macaroon recipe features sweet coconut balls dipped in dark chocolate.
 If you love the flavor of Mounds bars, this is a healthier version with chocolate and coconut.

-If you like chocolate and coconut, be sure to check out these Almond Joy Cookies.
+If you love chocolate and coconut, be sure to try these Almond Joy Cookies.

 Mounds and Almond Joys were always my favorite candies.
 It’s too bad they’re made with dairy products.
 But then again, it’s alright with me because these days I can make my own dark chocolate coconut treats.

 I based this recipe on the book Raw Food: 100 Recipes to Get the Glow (paid link) by Matthew Kenney and Sarma Melngailis.
-It’s a wonderful recipe but I reduced the sweetness decided to dip them in chocolate.
+It’s a wonderful recipe, but I reduced the sweetness and decided to dip them in chocolate.

-It was the best coconut macaroons recipe I’d ever had!
-I love the combination of flavors and it remains one of my favorite treats today.
+It was the best coconut macarons recipe I’d ever had!
+I love the combination of flavors, and it remains one of my favorite treats to this day.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.